edward-le-coding/cpsc436-carbon-emissions-cda-project/README.md

 - need to deal with cases where d[1] is null
 - ask Francis why I have to use .axis-label instead of attr('class', 'axis)
 - why do I need d and i for legend even though I don't use d?
-- why is xValue d.data.year instead of just d.year?
+- why is xValue d.data.year instead of just d.year? where does d.data.year come from?